lintool/guide/writing-pet-peeves.md

 ### Misc

++ **Watch out for overfull lines.**
+Latex does its best to lay out lines in paragraphs, hyphenating words as necessary.
+Sometimes, however, it can't do so and will just give up, in which case, it'll let words spill into the margin.
+Knuth's design decision was that, instead of producing something that would be distasteful to a discerning typographer, the system should force the author to "deal with it".
+The problem is that many authors forget to "deal with it", and so sometimes final versions of papers have terrible overfull lines; see [multiple examples in this classic paper](https://dl.acm.org/citation.cfm?id=1076115).
+Sometimes, manually forcing hyphenation works; otherwise, a minor rewrite will do the trick.
+Either way, "deal with it"!

++ **Watch out for weird hyphenation.**
-+ Latex does weird hyphenation on line breaks sometimes.
+Latex does weird hyphenation on line breaks sometimes.
 For example, analysis might get hyphenated as "anal-ysis", which just looks dirty.
 MapReduce gets hyphenated as "MapRe-duce", which bugs me.
 Insert in the preamble `\hyphenation{Map-Reduce}` to specify particular hyphenations you want, or use `\mbox{...}` to suppress hyphenation.